You wanna know where our modern education system falls apart?

 Wouldn’t it be cool if the un-gifted kids were provided a kind and sympathetic P.E. tutor to help ’em out?
 Someone who believes in every child’s inner athleticism or something?

-But why no help for the kid who can’t get the hang of push-ups or stretching or running or jumping?
+But why no help for the kid who can’t get the hang of push-ups or dodgeball or running or jumping?

-Can no one offer at least some strategy ideas to the kid who’s always getting creamed in dodgeball?
+Can no one offer at least offer some strategic techniques to the kid who’s always getting creamed in dodgeball?

 Why is P.E. a survival of the fittest sort of thing?